Minnesota Expungement Lawyers – Sealing A Criminal Record – Call Us Today At 952-641-7734

 Being accused of a crime, or even convicted of one, should not be allowed to permanently damage your career.
 Unfortunately, it is sometimes the case that incidents remain on your criminal record indefinitely unless you take action to remove them.

-At Villaume & Schiek, P.A., in Bloomington, Minnesota, we are experienced at pursuing expungement of criminal records.
+At Villaume & Schiek, P.A., in Bloomington, our attorneys are experienced in pursuing the expungement of criminal records.
 Also, in special circumstances, a pardon may be appropriate to assist in cleaning up your criminal record.
 Contact us to schedule a free initial consultation to discuss your criminal record options.

 Removing Damaging Material From Your File